NVIDIA-Merlin/Transformers4Rec/README.md

 Transformers4Rec supports multiple input features and provides configurable building blocks that can be easily combined for custom architectures.

-You can build a fully GPU-accelerated pipeline for sequential and session-based recommendation with Transformers4Rec and its smooth integration with other components of [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin):  [NVTabular](https://github.com/NVIDIA/NVTabular) for preprocessing and [Triton Inference Server](https://github.com/NVIDIA/tensorrt-inference-server).
+You can build a fully GPU-accelerated pipeline for sequential and session-based recommendation with Transformers4Rec and its smooth integration with other components of [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin):  [NVTabular](https://github.com/NVIDIA/NVTabular) for preprocessing and [Triton Inference Server](https://github.com/triton-inference-server/server).

 ## Project Organization

 - **Winning and SOTA solution**: We have leveraged and evolved the Transformers4Rec library to win two recent session-based recommendation competitions: the [WSDM WebTour Workshop Challenge 2021, organized by Booking.com](https://developer.nvidia.com/blog/how-to-build-a-winning-deep-learning-powered-recommender-system-part-3/), and the [SIGIR eCommerce Workshop Data Challenge 2021, organized by Coveo](https://medium.com/nvidia-merlin/winning-the-sigir-ecommerce-challenge-on-session-based-recommendation-with-transformers-v2-793f6fac2994).
 Furthermore, we have also done extensive empirical evaluation on the usage of Transformers4Rec for session-based recommendation, which was able to provide higher accuracy than baselines algorithms, as published in our [ACM RecSys'21 paper](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/recsys21_transformers4rec_paper.pdf).
-- **Support to multiple input features**: interaction- and sequence-level input features can be normalized and combined in different ways
+- **Support to multiple input features**: Interaction and sequence-level input features can be normalized and combined in different ways
 - **Flexibility**: The building blocks are modularized and are compatible with vanilla PyTorch modules and TF Keras layers.
 You can create custom architectures, e.g. with multiple towers, multiple heads/tasks and losses.

 - **Production-ready**: Exports trained models to serve with Triton Inference Server in a single pipeline that includes online features preprocessing and model inference.
 - **Leverages cutting-edge NLP research**: With the integration with [HuggingFace Transformers](https://github.com/huggingface/transformers), you have available more than 64 different Transformer architectures (and counting) to evaluate for your sequential and session-based recommendation task.

-- **Seamless preprocessing and feature engineering**: The integration with NVTabular have common preprocessing ops for session-based recommendation and exports a dataset schema compatible with Transformers4Rec, so that input features can be configured automatically.
+- **Seamless preprocessing and feature engineering**: The integration with NVTabular has common preprocessing ops for session-based recommendation and exports a dataset schema compatible with Transformers4Rec, so that input features can be configured automatically.

 <div style="text-align: center; margin: 20pt"><img src="images/pipeline.png" alt="GPU-accelerated Sequential and Session-based recommendation" style="width:600px;"/><figcaption>GPU-accelerated pipeline for Sequential and Session-based recommendation using NVIDIA Merlin components</figcaption></div>